austinsonger/RampControl/src/ArchitectureDesign.md

-# Usage
+### Purpose

 Application is designed to manage and track security compliance in accordance with FedRAMP requirements.
-It enables users to add new systems, manage security controls, and handle Plan of Action and Milestones (POA&M) entries efficiently.
+It enables users to add new security system plan and handle Plan of Action and Milestones (POA&M) entries efficiently, and produce exports in OSCAL formats.

 ### System Security Plan: